 ● Polyamory and Pregnancy, by Jessica Burde (CreateSpace Independent Publishing Platform, March 2013).
 Burde is the mother of three children born into polyamorous relationships, has lived in polyfamilies for much of the last 10 years, and has seen a great deal of the good and the bad.
 She discusses many considerations you may not have thought of, starting before conception and continuing through birth.
 Burde runs the thoughtful Polyamory on Purpose blog of practical information and advice.
 The book is the first in a series of Polyamory on Purpose Guides that she plans to publish about once a year.
 Future titles, she says, include Safer Sex for the Non-Monogamous, The Poly Home and Raising Children in Polyamory.

 ● Rewriting the Rules: An Integrative Guide to Love, Sex and Relationships, by Meg Barker (Routledge, September 2012).
-An insightful self-help guide to digging out unexamined social assumptions that govern your relationship life, looking at them directly, and deciding which to keep and which to remake.
-Barker has long been a poly activist as well as an academic and therapist.
-The mono-or-poly choice is only one of seven relationship topics that she presents for readers to examine, but all are important for poly living.
+This is an insightful self-help guide to digging out unexamined social assumptions that govern your relationship life, looking at them directly, and deciding which to keep and which to remake.
+Barker has long been a poly activist as well as an academic and relationship therapist.
+The mono-or-poly choice is only one of seven relationship topics that she presents for readers to examine, but all of them are important for poly living.
+Review by Louisa Leontiades.

 ● The Art and Etiquette of Polyamory: A Hands-on Guide to Open Sexual Relationships, by Françoise Simpère (Skyhorse Publishing, February 2011).
 Simpère is a widely published and quoted open-relationship advocate in France.
 This is a translation of her Aimer Plusieurs Hommes (2003).
 Writes Franklin Veaux: "Describes the author's process of coming to her own polyamorous arrangement, and talks about the rules and ideas that keep her relationships healthy and happy.
 It's written from a very specific perspective (long-term couples who want lovers on the side), and as such describes only one particular kind of polyamory."